Revathy-KV/Event_Management_System/README.md

 # Event Feedback Management System
-A full-stack web app to collect and manage event feedback built during Sysslan IT Solutions internship

-# Event Feedback Management System
 A full-stack web application built during my internship at **Sysslan IT Solutions** that allows users to submit and view feedback for events.

 ---